-In this section, we check if our result is robust to controlling for armed conflict that occurred in the more distant past.
+As an additional check, we also examine if our main result is robust to controlling for armed conflict that occurred in the more distant past.
 We do so by separating out the effects of civil conflict years that occurred before the player's birth from the effects of conflict after the player's birth.
 Surmounting such a robustness check increases our confidence that the result is not driven by time invariant determinants of violent conduct, such as historically inherited societal attitudes to violence.
+The number of years that a player's country experienced civil war after his birth continues to be positively correlated with yellow cards even after controlling for pre-birth yellow cards (regression 6).
+Results for red cards are similar (regression 7).